Why Slow Networks Are Worse Than Offline

 The Field Reality

 Consider a common scenario: a mobile device in motion, moving through areas of intermittent cellular coverage.
+The operating system reports a network connection.
+Applications assume remote services are reachable.
+Requests are attempted.

 But responses arrive slowly, inconsistently, or not at all.